Enter your zip code to compare Dallas electricity rates and electric companies.

-Retail Electric Providers (REPs), also called energy suppliers are the companies you purchase electricity from in a deregulated market.
+Texas electric companies that sell plans to consumers are called Retail Electric Providers (REPs), or energy suppliers/providers.
+They are the companies you pay your electric bill to.
 REPs buy energy from generators then sell it to consumers.
-Dallas is served by many energy providers including:
+Dallas energy providers include:

 Once you have decided on a new energy plan for your home business just follow the prompts to confirm.
 Once you're done, we give you dashboard to see the status of your contract.

 Dallas energy providers offer rates and plans with a range of options and terms.
 While you will see

 many types of plans for the most part they are in two categories: fixed-rate and variable rate.

 Fixed-rate plans will have a set price for the term of the contract.
 Regardless of weather, natural events, or market volatility, your rate will not change.
 In most cases, fixed-rate plans have a term length of 6, 12, 24, or 36 months.
 We recommend fixed-rate plans for most customers.